unclefroob/web-estate-path/README.md

 - 🔐 **User Authentication** - Login and registration with email/password
 - 🏠 **Address Search** - Search Australian addresses with autocomplete (public access)
+- 💾 **Save Properties** - Save addresses for later review (auto-login flow for unauthenticated users)
+- 📋 **Property Listing** - View and manage all saved properties in one place
+- 🗑️ **Property Management** - Delete saved properties with confirmation
 - 🗺️ **Routing** - Client-side routing with protected and public routes
 - 🧭 **Navigation** - Dynamic navigation bar with auth-aware links
 - 🎨 **Modern UI** - Beautiful, responsive design with gradient themes